gmlewis/bible-codes/TheLittleBook.md

 times will sudden redemption fall on the redeemed so let the redeemed of the earth say so whom he has ransomed from the hand of the enemy.
 And do not allow the thief to steal your joy for what bride mourns the day of her wedding, even a glorious, holy wedding day of which none can corrupt nor trouble.
 So take comfort in my Words of comfort and quit living as those who are cast down in shame and guilt.
 For you my bride, are those whom I have made spotless and without fault before the very throne of Yahweh, and you are the first-fruits from the dead.
 Even though those of you who are alive and remain will never taste death, you were born dead in trespasses and sins.
 And you will have passed directly from death (of which in dying you would have died), straight into life eternal of which you already live the down payment, even that great seal of Yahweh wherewith you are sealed for that sudden day of redemption.
 For you are born again of incorruptible seed and you are the sons of the most High God, even sons of the Almighty God!
 Therefore, take comfort and be at rest and work with me in this victory lap of the ages.
 For there has never been a time on the earth such as this and never will there be a time such as this again.
 Even a time where the eternal sons of God consciously await their first breath of eternal life as babes of eternity into the everlasting presence of the everlasting God where they will marry their everlasting Lord in everlasting covenant, and... suddenly, shall it be!
-I am he who offered myself once, all, and forevermore as the perfect Passover Lamb I am about to gather the faithful to myself in the safety of the heavens in the throne room of Yahweh I am he who cares for your souls and he who tends to your continued growth that you may grow as a righteous plant I am he whom Yahweh has given as gardener and caretaker of his most sacred garden of the souls of the redeemed I am the great eternal Lord of Lords and King of Kings, even your righteous Lord I am he who will take my inheritance from the hands of the squatters who have no claim I am the Word of God made flesh and every Word of God will indeed come to pass I am Yeshua HaMashiach who is also your chief shepherd who is about to appear!
+I am he who offered myself once, all, and forevermore as the perfect Passover Lamb I am about to gather the faithful to myself in the safety of the heavens in the throne room of Yahweh I am he who cares for your souls and he who tends to your continued growth that you may grow as a righteous plant I am he whom Yahweh has given as gardener and caretaker of his most sacred garden of the souls of the redeemed I am the great eternal Lord of Lords and King of Kings, even your righteous Lord I am he who will take my inheritance from the hands of the squatters who have no claim I am the Word of God made flesh and every Word of God will indeed come to pass I am Yeshua HaMashiach who is also your chief shepherd who is about to appear!
 I, Yeshua HaMashiach have sent these Words by my servant, and by my servant have these Words been sent!
 And so I encourage you my loves to faint not and remain steadfast until the very sudden end that will forever make an end of your time on earth in your current state.
 Suddenly, and in the twinkling of an eye will you find yourselves standing in the throne room of Yahweh in everlasting joy and you will fully understand and know even as you are fully understood and known.
 And so promise will meet fulfillment in everlasting joy and everlasting glory that awaits you and all will be fulfilled in you in the twinkling of an eye, and suddenly shall it be.
 Remain in me my children for I love you greatly and am not ashamed to call you my brethren.